Family and Divorce Law

-Family law cases range from challenging problems in court such as divorce, child custody, support issues, visitation, and child support; to negotiated matters such as prenuptial agreements; to handling administrative matters such as name changes.
-The Thompson Law legal team understands the impact family law issues can have on you, your relationships, and your family and children.
-This is why we not only help you to solve legal problems, but also to help alleviate stress for you along the way.
+Family law cases can involve court proceedings for divorce, child custody, and support issues, as well as contractual matters such as prenuptial agreements.
+The Thompson Law legal team understands the impact family law issues can have on you and your relationships, family, and children.
+We work to solve your family law problems while alleviating stress for you along the way.

 If you’re looking for help with a Family Law issue, we cover a wide range of Family Law legal areas: